 No teacher or other employee shall permit or cause any student to leave school premises prior to the regular hour of dismissal except with the knowledge and approval of the administration and with the knowledge and the permission of the parent or guardian.
 Parents should write a note requesting the early dismissal, and have the child present the note to the attendance office prior to homeroom.
-The parent or guardian can also come in person to sign the student out of school, IDs must be shown when picking a student up from school.
+IDs must be shown when picking a student up from school.